 When Katherine Elizabeth Brown was born in 1877, in Kansas, United States, her father, Samuel Erastas Brown, was 31 and her mother, Sarah Jane Mortimore, was 24.
 She married Emory Wetsel Gossler on 11 October 1899, in Lane, Oregon, United States.
 They were the parents of at least 3 sons and 1 daughter.
-She lived in Goshen, Lane, Oregon, United States in 1910 and Goshen Election Precinct, Lane, Oregon, United States in 1940.
+She lived in Goshen, Lane, Oregon, United States for about 20 years and Goshen Election Precinct, Lane, Oregon, United States in 1940.

 Do you know Katherine Elizabeth?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account